Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Introduction

-Non-Terrestrial Networks (NTNs), as a cornerstone technology in 6G, can complement traditional TNs and help overcome the aforementioned implementation constraints \cite{2}.
+After years of research, Non-Terrestrial Networks (NTNs) are considered to be a cornerstone technology in 6G, which complement traditional TNs and help overcome the aforementioned implementation constraints \cite{2}.
 NTNs can establish multi-layer heterogeneous networks that offer ubiquitous connectivity and flexible deployment by leveraging the collaborative operations of Low Altitude Platforms (LAPs), High Altitude Platforms (HAPs), and satellite networks \cite{3}.
 Each type of NTN platform can function as an aerial base station, relay, or service terminal, forming an adaptive and scalable network framework.
-As illustrated in Fig. \ref{fig:fa-ntn}, NTNs serve as a complementary extension to TNs, can meet diverse requirements in dense urban areas, remote areas, and high-mobility scenarios \cite{4}.
-Apparently, the flexibility of NTN-enabled topologies offers specific user devices reliable and low-latency connectivity.
-Cooperating with NTNs, TNs can support a range of essential functionalities by equipping adequate communication, sensing, and computing capabilities, including positioning and navigation, environmental sensing, autonomous and real-time control, as well as collaborative computation offloading.
+As illustrated in Fig. \ref{fig:fa-ntn}, NTNs serving as a complementary extension to TNs, can meet diverse requirements in dense urban areas, underserved areas, and remote areas \cite{4}.
+Firstly, the flexibility of NTNs offers specific user devices reliable and low-latency connectivity, which is evident in the case of moving platforms (e.g., car, train, airplane, etc.) and mission-critical communications.
+Secondly, in cooperation with NTNs, TNs can support a range of essential functionalities by equipping adequate communication, sensing, and computing capabilities, including positioning and navigation, environmental sensing, autonomous and real-time control, as well as collaborative computation offloading.
 Consequently, the integration of NTNs expands the performance boundaries and application scenarios of TNs, where conventional users' experiences can be transferred into interconnected, intelligent, and personalized paradigms.
+Furthermore, NTNs can guarantee global 6G service coverage, covering underserved areas or difficult to be covered by TNs (e.g., remote areas).
 Under this context, recognizing the transformative impact of NTNs on existing Fifth-Generation (5G) TNs is essential to unlock new revenue streams of the low-altitude economy within the broader 6G landscape.